eddmann/eddmann.github.io/content/posts/2024/2024-06-14-serverless-transactional-outbox-pattern-two-practical-approaches/index.md

       StreamViewType: NEW_IMAGE
 ```

-We specify `NEW_IMAGE` in the stream configuration because we’re only interested in the new version of the item that was just inserted into the outbox table.
+We specify `NEW_IMAGE` in the stream configuration because we're only interested in the new version of the item that was just inserted into the outbox table.
 In this use case, we don't need to compare the new and old versions of the record - only the new event payload matters for publishing.

 #### 3. Lambda Publisher